Razorboot/radiosity_engine_luau/README.md

 ---
 This is a WIP experimental lighting framework that takes full advantage of Roblox's Editable Image instance.
 This means lighting is calculated separately from Roblox's in-house lighting engine by using a light transport simulation.
 As a result, you can use this engine to add to Roblox's existing lighting, or render a scene using only baked lighting!
 Changes are still being made to Editable Image, so expect updates as Roblox rolls out the feature!

+**If you use the place file, run the game from the "Run" execution**.
+This is because EditableImage beta does not support Server to Client replication yet, but will likey be rolled out with the official release of EditableImage!
 ---

 > # Introduction